sagrub/climate-memory/README.md

 ## Introduction
-The Climate Memory website was created to raise the awareness of the climate change.
-The website attempts to present the facts of the human activities effecting the nature and the life of other people include our childern.
+The Climate Memory website was created to raise awareness of the climate change.
+The website attempts to present the facts of the human activities effecting the nature and the life of other people including our children.

 The website was developed as a memory game with additional features.
 In contrast to the classical memory game, the user tries to match an image with an corresponding image description.
 The content of the flipped card is everytime magnified in order to read the text or see the image properly.